Permeability (porous media): Applications

 The concept of permeability is of importance in determining the flow characteristics of hydrocarbons in oil and gas reservoirs, and of groundwater in aquifers.

-For a rock to be considered as an exploitable hydrocarbon reservoir without stimulation, its permeability must be greater than approximately 100 md (depending on the nature of the hydrocarbon – gas reservoirs with lower permeabilities are still exploitable because of the lower viscosity of gas with respect to oil).
+For a rock to be considered as an exploitable hydrocarbon reservoir without stimulation, its permeability must be greater than approximately 100 md (depending on the nature of the hydrocarbon – gas reservoirs with lower permeabilities are still exploitable because of the lower viscosity of gas in comparison with oil).
 Rocks with permeabilities significantly lower than 100 md can form efficient seals (see petroleum geology).
 Unconsolidated sands may have permeabilities of over 5000 md.

 The concept also has many practical applications outside of geology, for example in chemical engineering (e.g., filtration), as well as in Civil Engineering when determining whether the ground conditions of a site are suitable for construction.

+The concept of permeability is also useful in computational fluid dynamics (CFD) for modeling flow through complex geometries such as packed beds, filter papers, or tube banks.
+When the size of individual components—such as particle diameter in packed beds or tube diameter in tube bundles—are significantly smaller than the overall flow domain, direct modeling becomes computationally intensive due to the fine mesh resolution required.
+In such cases, the domain can be approximated as a porous medium, with permeability estimated using correlations, experimental data, or separate fluid flow simulations.

 Description

-Permeability is part of the proportionality constant in Darcy's law which relates discharge (flow rate) and fluid physical properties (e.g. viscosity), to a pressure gradient applied to the porous media:
+Permeability is part of the proportionality constant in Darcy's law which relates discharge (flow rate) and fluid physical properties (e.g. dynamic viscosity), to a pressure gradient applied to the porous media: